 Purpose and Background

 The purpose of the Reentry Council of the City & County of San Francisco is to coordinate local efforts to support adults exiting San Francisco County Jail, San Francisco juvenile justice out-of-home placements, the California Department of Corrections and Rehabilitation facilities, and the United States Federal Bureau of Prison facilities.
-The Council shall coordinate information sharing, planning, and engagement among all interested private and public stakeholders to the extent permissible under federal and state law.
+The Council coordinates information sharing, planning, and engagement among all interested private and public stakeholders to the extent permissible under federal and state law.

-In September 2008, these various efforts were unified with the formal creation of the Reentry Council for the City and County of San Francisco.
+In September 2008, these efforts were unified with the formal creation of the Reentry Council of the City and County of San Francisco.
 The new Reentry Council was established by Ordinance 215-08, which was signed into law in September 2008, and amended in February 2009 by Ordinance 26-09 and in February 2011 by Ordinance 44-11.
 The first meeting of the Reentry Council was held on July 17, 2009.